stasm/webapp-langpacks/webapp-langpacks.markdown

 Langpacks are webapp with a special 'langpack' role.
 They're hidden from the Homescreen and can't be launched.
 They act as bundles of resources which override requests to certain origins.
 A single langpack can contain resources for multiple apps and multiple languages.
+An example of a langpack manifest with the origin `my-langpack.gaiamobile.org` looks like this:

     "role": "langpack",
     "languages-provided": {